marcoalopez/GrainSizeTools/DOCS/brief_tutorial.md

 ![Figure 7.
 3D grain size distribution](https://raw.githubusercontent.com/marcoalopez/GrainSizeTools/master/FIGURES/figure_2.png)
 *Figure 7.
 The derived 3D grain size distribution and the volume-weighted cumulative grain size distribution using the Saltykov method.*

 Regarding the number of bins/classes, no best number of bins exists yet (Lopez-Sanchez and Llana-Fúnez 2016).
 Due to the nature of the Saltykov method, the smaller the number of classes, the better the numerical stability of the method and the larger the number of classes, the better the approximation of the wanted distribution.
 Ultimately, the strategy to follow is about finding the maximum number of classes (i.e. the best resolution) that produces stable results.
-Based on experience, previous works proposed to use between 10 to 15 classes (e.g. Exner 1972), although depending on the quality of the data set it seems that it can be used safely up to 20 classes or even more (e.g. Heilbronner and Barret 2014, Lopez-Sanchez and Llana-Fúnez 2016).
+Based on experience, previous works proposed to use between 10 to 15 classes (e.g. Exner 1972), although depending on the quality of the dataset it seems that it can be used safely up to 20 classes or even more (e.g. Heilbronner and Barret 2014, Lopez-Sanchez and Llana-Fúnez 2016).
 Yet, no method (i.e. algorithm) appears to be generally best for choosing an optimal number of classes (or bin size) for the Saltykov method.
 Hence, the only way to find the maximum number of classes with consistent results is to use a trial and error strategy.
 In the experience of the GrainSizeTools developer, the Doane's method seems to work well for this when the distribution is lognormal-like.
 So, if you do not want to define your own number of classes we propose the following strategy: i) use the Doane's method with the apparent grain size distribution (i.e. when using the *find_grain_size* function); ii) annotate the number of classes estimated; and iii) use this number when using the Saltykov or the two-step methods.
 As a last cautionary note, keep in mind that **the Saltykov method requires large samples (n ~ 1000 or larger)** to obtain consistent results, even when using a small number of classes.

 ***Using the two-step method***